ankaAR/bestiario5e/_creatures/ooze-master.md

 ***Undead Nature.*** The ooze master doesn't require air, food, drink, or sleep.

-***Corrosive Form.*** A creature that touches the Ooze Master or hits it with a melee attack while within 5 feet of it takes 9 (2d8) acid damage.
+***Corrosive Form.*** A creature that touches the Ooze Master or hits it with a melee attack while within 5 feet of it takes 9 (2d8) puntos de daño por ácido.
 Any nonmagical weapon that hits the Ooze Master corrodes.
 After dealing damage, the weapon takes a permanent and cumulative -1 penalty to damage rolls.
 If its penalty drops to -5, the weapon is destroyed.
 Nonmagical ammunition that hits the Ooze Master is destroyed after dealing damage.

 >The Ooze Master can eat through 2-inch-thick, nonmagical wood or metal in 1 round.